Serious crash on Hawke’s Bay Expressway near Hastings blocks road

-The Hawke’s Bay Expressway south of Hastings has been closed after a serious crash.
+The Hawke’s Bay Expressway south of Hastings has been closed and four people are injured after a serious crash.

 Emergency services, including the Serious Crash Unit, responded to the two-vehicle crash near the roundabout intersection of State Highway 2, Maraekakaho Rd and Longlands Rd about 8.50am on Monday morning.